Wafelack/getopt.rs/README.md

 # Marsdown

-Markdown parser written in rust
+Markdown parser written in pure rust

 There is also [a crate](https://crates.io/crates/parsedown) available with this system.

-Comment lines 88 to 108 and 111 and uncomment line 113 if you don't want my formatting.

 ## Usage